 This lilting story of a warrior princess and the ghost army she battles just may capture your mind and heart and never let it go

 It did mine.
-To show just how big a hot, summer--or rainy day--companion Silk Roads and Shadows has been over the years, let me tell you a little story.
+To show just how dear a hot, summer—or rainy—day companion Silk Roads and Shadows has been over the years, let me tell you a little story.

 When I was young, I read three or four books a day.
 Yup, I was a speed reader, and I intended to read every book ever written.
 I was that curious.
-You can probably imagine, I didn't take time to re-read a book, ever, though I might keep it on my shelf for reference.
+You can probably imagine, I didn't take time to re-read.

 But one day ...